-Here is where you describe your business' basic mission and hint at future goals.
+Here is where you describe your business' basic mission statement and hint at future goals.
 Your executive summary should be concise and not bother with numbers or details.
 It is meant to serve as an overview of your business.

-This should be succinct, catchy and appealing.
+This should be succinct, catchy, and appealing.
 This is what sets your business apart from competitors.

 Explain your pricing strategy.
 When you use low prices, what is the reason?
 How do you justify high prices?
 Be sure to use plenty of hard numbers and statistics in this section to back up your argument.

 Describe the manner in which customers obtain your products or services.
-Include methods of distribution, patterns and details about which emphasis is placed upon which sections of your market.
+Include methods of distribution, patterns, and details about which emphasis is placed upon which sections of your market.

-This includes free trials, discounts, packages, guarantees and any other perk that makes your products extra-appealing for consumers.
+This includes free trials, discounts, packages, guarantees, and any other perk that makes your products extra appealing for consumers.

-Include a section for your conversion strategy (how you plan to snag prospective customers) as well as retention strategy (how you plan to KEEP said paying customers once you've secured them).
+Include a section for your conversion strategy (how you plan to snag prospective customers) as well as a retention strategy (how you plan to KEEP said paying customers once you've secured them).
 You should also include sections describing customer referral programs (a vital marketing tool for any new business - word of mouth is still the most powerful PR there is) and your strategies for increasing revenue (generally by increasing transaction prices).

 This is the final section of any marketing strategy template.
 It should include the expenses accrued and/or projected for every strategy outlined in your plan.
 It should also include statistical projections regarding future sales and profits, increase and maintenance of your customer base, and over-arching goals for your company's financial future.

 Before you begin writing your marketing plan, you should analyze your current situation.
 First, conduct a SWOT analysis—or an analysis of your strengths, weaknesses, opportunities, and threats.
 A SWOT analysis will help you identify areas where your business' pain points and where you can maximize your opportunities and chances for success.